Veterinary Technology On-Site Diploma Program

 - Option to access the National Laboratory Animal Examination for provisional status

-- Veterinary employers in British Columbia and Alberta specifically recruit and hire TRU AHT graduates
+- Veterinary employers in British Columbia and Alberta specifically recruit and hire TRU VTEC graduates